opensearch-project/documentation-website/_ml-commons-plugin/gpu-acceleration.md

 nav_order: 150
 ---

 # GPU acceleration

 When running a natural language processing (NLP) model in your OpenSearch cluster with a machine learning (ML) node, you can achieve better performance on the ML node using graphics processing unit (GPU) acceleration.
 GPUs can work in tandem with the CPU of your cluster to speed up the model upload and training.

 ## Supported GPUs

-Currently, ML nodes support any CUDA-enabled GPUs, including the following:
+Currently, ML nodes support any GPU instances that use CUDA 11.6 or greater, including the following:

 - [NVIDIA G-series instances](https://aws.amazon.com/nvidia/)
 - [AWS Inferentia](https://aws.amazon.com/machine-learning/inferentia/)